 L-R: Simone Meyer, Christopher Meyer, Bill LeFevre and Paul Jones.

-Meyer’s son Christopher Meyer and Christopher’s wife, Simone, attended a dedication celebration at the bridge last weekend, along with members of the Duke Gardens Board of Advisors and Duke University Executive Vice President Tallman Trask III.
+Meyer’s son Christopher Meyer and Christopher’s wife, Simone, attended a dedication celebration at the bridge on May 3, 2019, along with members of the Duke Gardens Board of Advisors and Duke University Executive Vice President Tallman Trask III.
 Later, Christopher Meyer reminisced about his father.

 “As long as I can remember, my parents were admirers of Duke Gardens, and I can recall them taking me there on many weekends,” he said.
 “In the summer of 1979, they lived in Tokyo for three months as my father worked with a colleague on a research project.
 It was their first time visiting Japan and they fell in love with the beauty and serenity of Japanese gardens.
 They thought it would be wonderful if Duke Gardens included some Japanese garden features, and so they offered to contribute a Japanese bridge to go over the duck pond.

 “The period during which the bridge was built was probably the most difficult time of my parents’ life,” he said.
 “They had just learned that my brother Richard had become terminally ill and they were seeing his health rapidly deteriorate.
 Watching the building of this beautiful bridge helped them tremendously with their grief and anxiety.
 After Richard passed away, my parents made another contribution to the Gardens in his memory: a Japanese lantern located on a rock in the pond near the western base of the bridge.
 The lantern is a perfect complement for the bridge, and they are often photographed together.
 Whenever I see them, I can’t help but think of their significance in my parents’ lives.”